INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 As mentioned in the previous section, the quality of the \ac{GNSS} also depends on the environment.
 The transition data was recorded in a semi-urban environment prone to multi-path effects and a higher noise floor.
-On the contrary, the Mars analog data sets recorded in the Negev desert have a very low noise floor.
+On the contrary, the Mars analog datasets recorded in the Negev desert have a very low noise floor.
 Such circumstances can be observed in the corresponding covariances of the \ac{GNSS} measurements.
-However, we made sure that the data in the data sets always have high-quality \ac{GNSS} measurements and thus highly accurate ground~truth.
+However, we made sure that the data in the datasets always have high-quality \ac{GNSS} measurements and thus highly accurate ground~truth.